Contact Peel Public Health to submit:

 Need help understanding the data contained on this site?

-Peel Health Data Zones are defined geographic areas within Peel that are smaller than the municipality level.
-Based on 2006 Census data, Peel Health Data Zone populations range from 22,719 to 106,064 people.
+Peel Public Health Data Zones are defined geographic areas within Peel that are smaller than the municipality level.
+Based on 2006 Census data, data zone populations range from 22,719 to 106,064 people.

-Peel Health Data Zones use Census Tracts as the building blocks, and where possible, respect natural and human-made boundaries such as rivers, highways and municipal boundaries (i.e. Peel Health Data Zones are entirely within municipalities).
+Peel Public Health Data Zones are contiguous zones (i.e., all census tracts within a zone must belong to the same data zone) that use census tracts as a building block, and where plausible, respect natural and man-made boundaries such as rivers, highways and municipal boundaries (i.e., data zones are entirely within municipalities).

 Why do we have Peel Public Health Data Zones?